-Rhode Island senior housing complex shooting leaves at least 3 injured, reports say
+Rhode Island senior housing complex shooting leaves at least 1 dead, 2 hurt, reports say

 CHICAGO GANG MEMBERS SENTENCED TO DECADES IN PRISON FOR KILLING 9-YEAR-OLD SON OF RIVAL GANG MEMBER

 Reports of gunfire at the Babcock Village apartments prompted Westerly schools, the local hospital and at least one nearby business to order a lockdown as a precaution.
+Westerly Public Schools lifted their lockdown around 50 minutes after the shooting was reported and said that Westerly High School would have dismissal at 1:20 p.m.

 Tracy Wise, who works at a boat repair business, told the newspaper "everyone’s phones just started going off” about the shooting at the apartment complex next door.